 Avoid salty foods

-That obviously includes the usual culprits such as crisps and pretzel sticks, but also some other foods that might surprise you - bread, salad dressing, olives, soya sauce, sausages and other processed meats, and many types of cheese (cottage cheese, Cheddar, for example) are all high in salt.
+That obviously includes the usual culprits such as crisps and pretzel sticks, but also some other foods that might surprise you - bread, salad dressing, olives, soya sauce, sausages and other processed meats, and many types of cheese (cottage cheese and Cheddar, for example) are all high in salt.

 Salt holds water in your body which is useful when you’re sweating a lot but if you eat too much of it, you’ll end up bloated.